rickgennis/managebackups/src/managebackups.1.md

 **MB_LOGDIR**
 : Directory to use for logging.
 See also **--logdir**.
 Defaults to /var/log if writable by the process, otherwise the user's home directory.

+# DEFAULT PROFILE
+On a system with multiple profiles where one is used most of the time that profile can be made the default.
+A default profile is automatically selected, without the need to specify it via **-p** for the following options:

+        --diff
+        --Diff
+        --last
+        --recalc
+        --relocate
+        --go

+Even with a default specified **-p** can always be used to override.

+When only one profile is defined it is automatically the default.

 # STATS OUTPUT
 Example output from **managebackups -0**